swiftlang/swift/docs/TypeChecker.md

 ## Footnotes

-[1]: As of the time of this writing, the type rules of Swift have not specifically been documented outside of the source code.
-The constraints-based type checker contains a function ``matchTypes`` that documents and implements each of these rules.
-A future revision of this document will provide a more readily-accessible version.

-[2]: More accurately, as of this writing, "will compute".
+[1]: More accurately, as of this writing, "will compute".
 The solver doesn't current compute meets and joins properly.
 Rather, it arbitrarily picks one of the constraints "below" to start with.

-[3]: Again, as of this writing, the solver doesn't actually compute meets and joins, so the solver continues until it runs out of supertypes to enumerate.
+[2]: Again, as of this writing, the solver doesn't actually compute meets and joins, so the solver continues until it runs out of supertypes to enumerate.